Councilor’s Message

 Ward 3 Projects

 Community Meetings - Please note: If school is closed due to the storm, the meeting will be rescheduled.
 Watch for school closure announcements.
 I will also update my social media with meeting changes.
+You may email me your comments at my city email whubley@quincyma.gov.

 18 Douse Road Proposal